dotterweide/dotterweide-org/docs/guidelines.md

   we should strife to include unit tests for all functionality.
 - all public API should be documented using [scaladoc](https://docs.scala-lang.org/style/scaladoc.html) notation.
 Private and internal API should be documented using single line (`//`) comments.

+## Process

+The development and thought process of code repositories should be documented in markdown files in respective `notes` directories.
+For general, diary-type of files, include the date in the name using `YYMMHH`, e.g. `Notes190112.md`.
+For thematic files, just use a simple name, e.g. `related.md`.